danieldotnl/ha-multiscrape/README.md

 ### Form Variables

 Configure the variables that will be scraped from the [`form_submit`](#form-submit) response.
-These variables can be used in the `value_template` of a header, a sensor or an attribute of the main configuration of the current integration.
+These variables can be used in the `value_template` of the main configuration of the current integration: a `selector` in sensors/attributes or in a `header`.
 A common use case is to populate the `X-Login-Token` header which is the result of the login.

 | name | description                      | required | default | type   |
 | ---- | -------------------------------- | -------- | ------- | ------ |